top of page

 The Challenge

-Entering the Chinese market poses significant challenges for international brands, the market is highly competitive, local brands move quickly and operational regulations add additional layers of difficulty.
+Entering the Chinese market posed significant challenges for international brands, the market was highly competitive, local brands moved quickly and operational regulations added additional layers of difficulty.

-More importantly, Chinese Gen Z consumers are not just buying products, they are buying into stories and identity.
-Many brands have built strong emotional connections by drawing on local culture which feels familiar and deeply personal to younger consumers.
+More importantly, Chinese consumers are not just buying products, they are buying into stories and identity.
+Many brands have built strong emotional connections by drawing on local culture which feels familiar and deeply personal to consumers.

 The Research

-To validate the positioning strategy, we conducted interviews with 9 consumers within our target demographic, forward-thinking Gen Z fashion enthusiasts.
-The goal was to better understand their shopping behaviors and expectations toward international fashion brands entering the Chinese market.
+I interviewed 4 out of 9 consumers within our target demographic, forward-thinking fashion enthusiasts, to better understand their shopping behaviors and expectations of international fashion brands entering the Chinese market.

 Persona_Macys.png